Getting Started with the CLI

 This will open your browser automatically, where you can sign in with your passkey or wallet.
 When complete, your authentication token is saved to `~/.config/zw/config.yaml`.

-If you prefer, you can set a token manually:
+If you have an API token, you can set it manually:

 ```bash